 A sit-on-top kayak is precisely like it sounds.
 The kayaker sits in a seat on top of the deck.
-The open deck is not as confining as a cockpit but also leaves the paddler exposed to the elements.
+The open deck is not as confining as a cockpit but exposes the paddler to the elements.

-Many kayaks have room for up to three paddlers, but then there is less room for gear.
+Many kayaks have room for up to three paddlers but less room for gear.
 A typical canoe is a great option for two people paddling with a decent amount of gear.

 There are many different seating arrangements for kayaks and canoes.
-The best way to figure out which is right for you is to talk with other paddlers or try them yourself.
+The best way to determine which is right for you is to talk with other paddlers or try them yourself.

 Paddle (and Paddling)

-Generally speaking, a canoe has a traditional single-blade paddle used in both hands while sitting down.
-A canoe paddle has a “T” knob on the top of the paddle for one hand, and the other hand goes in the middle of the paddle.
+Generally, a canoe has a traditional single-blade paddle used in both hands while sitting down.
+A canoe paddle has a “T” knob on the top of the paddle for one hand, and the other goes in the middle.

 A canoeist can alternate sides and paddle or learn advanced techniques like a “J stroke” to paddle a straight line on one side of the canoe.